In 2017, 1,083 fatal crashes occurred in Pennsylvania – leading to 1,137 deaths overall.

 Data and Methodology

-Our study used fatal crash data from the National Highway Traffic Safety Administration’s FARS program for the years 2015 – 2017 (2018 data is unavailable at this time).
+In this study, our Pittsburgh car accident attorneys used fatal crash data from the National Highway Traffic Safety Administration’s FARS program for the years 2015 – 2017 (2018 data is unavailable at this time).
 Road data came from the Pennsylvania Spatial Data Access open data portal.

 To identify deadly stretches, we used GIS software and applied 2.5-mile buffer around each crash.
 Crashes with overlapping buffers where grouped into segments that ran until the encountered a section with no other crashes.